-Looking for broad exposure to the Large Cap Blend segment of the US equity market?
-You should consider the VictoryShares US 500 Enhanced Volatility Wtd ETF (CFO), a passively managed exchange traded fund launched on 07/01/2014.
+If you're interested in broad exposure to the Large Cap Blend segment of the US equity market, look no further than the VictoryShares US 500 Enhanced Volatility Wtd ETF (CFO), a passively managed exchange traded fund launched on 07/01/2014.

 Why Large Cap Blend